Aloys Kwaakum

 Aloys Kwaakum (born 9 September 1987) is a Cameroonian football player who is currently out of contract after being released by Belgian 1st division side Lierse.

 Kwaakum is a versatile right-sided midfielder or defender.
-He began his career at youth level with the academy Ecole de Futbol Brasseries de Cameroun before playing three seasons in the Cameroonian first division with PWD Bamenda and then Racing Club Bafoussam.
-After featuring in a youth tournament in Toulouse, France he was eventually taken to Belgium in 2007.
+He began his career at the youth level with the Ecole de Futbol Brasseries de Cameroun before playing three seasons in the Cameroonian first division with PWD Bamenda and then Racing Club Bafoussam.
+After featuring in a youth tournament in Toulouse, France, he was eventually taken to Belgium in 2007.
 He played one season with TSV Lyra before attracting the attention of Belgian Pro League team Lierse S.K.
-During his time with Lierse he trialled with several other Belgian clubs, despite interest he chose to see out his contract at Lierse.
+During his time with Lierse, he trialled with several other Belgian clubs, but despite his interest, he chose to see out his contract at Lierse.